Canon 5D Mark III vs Olympus E-M10

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the E-M10 was followed by the Olympus E-M10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 5D Mark III and E-M10 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Olympus E-M10 Manual.

 So how do things add up?
 Is the Canon 5D Mark III better than the Olympus E-M10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.